tangentsoft/pidp8i/doc/os8-run.md

 | [`restart`](#restart-comm)     | Restart OS/8.                                    |
 | [`umount`](#umount-comm)       | Unmount a SIMH attached device image.            |

-These commands are described in subsections of [Scripting Commands](#scripting) below.
+These commands are described in subsections of [Script Language command reference](#scripting) below.
 That section presents commands in an order appropriate to building up an understanding of making first simple and then complex scripts with `os8-run`.

-## Command contexts
+## Execution contexts

 It is important to be mindful of the different command contexts when running scripts under `os8-run`: